 In June 2015, Allegro Fund II completed its final close with total commitments of $180 million.
 Allegro II subsequently invested in six businesses across Australia and New Zealand.

 Today Allegro is recognised as a leading fund manager in the mid-market segment.
 Allegro’s team, which includes fifteen investment professionals, bring deep and varied experience in investing, turnaround management and operational value creation.
 Allegro have a proven ability to originate, evaluate and execute quality deals, and to drive value from mid-market businesses.

 An active manager of portfolio assets, Allegro prefers hands-on involvement in both strategy and overseeing operational improvement.
 Allegro believe that staying close to portfolio companies is the surest path to extracting the value, and returns, that investors demand.

 As the winner of the TMA Turnaround of the Year Awards in 2008, 2010, 2011 2012 and 2016, Allegro are the most recognised and awarded turnaround team in Australia.
 The performance of Allegro Funds I and II bears the hallmark of this distinctive approach.

-Allegro Fund III has completed five investments to date; Ngahuia Group (Number One Shoes & R Hannah & Co.), Endeavour Learning Group (ELG), Questas Group, Perth Radiology Clinic, Greenlit Brands Pty Ltd and Toll Express
+Allegro Fund III has completed six investments to date; Ngahuia Group (Number One Shoes & R Hannah & Co.), Endeavour Learning Group (ELG), Questas Group, Perth Radiology Clinic, Greenlit Brands Pty Ltd, Toll Express and Camp Australia.